 The EIT Early Alert Program is designed to identify and support at-risk students in time to provide the support necessary to encourage persistence among EIT students.
 The goal is to:

-- Provide faculty with a means to identify at-risk students early in the semester (preferably prior to midterm).
+- Provide faculty and staff with a means to identify at-risk students early in the semester (preferably prior to midterm).

 - Refer students to college resources appropriate to their needs.